Study with us

 Closed weekends and public holidays:

-The Archives Centre will be closed for Christmas from 23 December 2017 to 2 January 2018 inclusive.
+The Archives Centre will be closed for Christmas from 23 December 2017, reopening on 2 January 2018.

 Monday 2 January, Bank Holiday for New Years Day